abcdesktopio/libnss-extrausers-rpm/README.md

 # libnss-extrausers-rpm

-This Name Service Switch (NSS) module reads /var/lib/extrausers/passwd, /var/lib/extrausers/shadow and /var/lib/extrausers/groups, allowing to store system accounts and accounts copied from other systems in different files. `libnss-extrausers` is a debian package.
+This Name Service Switch (NSS) module reads `/var/lib/extrausers/passwd`, `/var/lib/extrausers/shadow` and `/var/lib/extrausers/groups`, allowing to store system accounts and accounts copied from other systems in different files.

+# what is libnss-extrausers-rpm

+This repo `libnss-extrausers-rpm` is a port of `libnss-extrausers` from debian to package management system that runs on Red Hat Enterprise Linux (RHEL)
 This repository build the package `libnss-extrausers` for rpm on `rockylinux:8` and `rockylinux:9`

+It creates release files for `amd64` and docker images for `amd64` and `arm64`.

 # install